-NFL champion team owner Robert Kraft charged in police sting with soliciting prostitute
+Robert Kraft, owner of NFL champion Patriots, charged in prostitution sting

 The team is now worth nearly $4 billion, thanks in large part to its extraordinary success on the field under the leadership of quarterback Tom Brady and head coach Bill Belichick.

-Reporting by Joseph Ax; additional reporting by Jonathan Allen, Letitia Stein and Peter Szekely; editing by Grant McCool
+Reporting by Joseph Ax in New York; additional reporting by Letitia Stein in Tampa, Florida and Jonathan Allen and Peter Szekely in New York; editing by Grant McCool